cmzuo11/stKeep/README.md

 * tau: defines denotes the temperature parameter.
 The default value is 0.5.

-Note: To reduce your waiting time, we have uploaded our preprocessed data into the folder ./test_data/DLPFC_151507/stKeep/.

 #### Output file

 * CCC_module_LRP_strength.txt: inferred CCC interaction strength for cells.

-* Denosied_normalized_expression.txt: Denosied and normalized gene expression data.

 ## Further analysis